guidomarchini/kalaha/README.md

 The admin site contains the list of all the users, and a section to create a new one.

 ## TODOs
 * Backend

-  * Add a security layer for the controller and dockerize it.
+As the Backend and frontend would be different layers, we could rely on FE authentication, and the BE can whitelist a range of IPs so it can only be reached by the frontend and via VPN.

 * Frontend
-  * Add some styling to every webpage.
-Specially for the game :)
-  * Add logs.
   * Add some more game information.
   * New users creation is so simple...of course a real game would send an email or have oAuth.